The final year of high school is a messy one.

 TAFE NSW is the ideal pathway for students who want to make sure they’re employable in the rapidly changing workforce.
 Their courses equip students with the skills to succeed in a huge number of careers, including engineering, digital media and finance.

 TAFE NSW is praised for their commitment to ensuring their students graduate job ready, with smaller class sizes for a more personalised learning experience.
-They’re taught by industry leaders with current experience, and in fact 83% of graduates rates TAFE NSW for overall quality training which is above the national average*.
+They’re taught by industry leaders with current experience with 83% of graduates rating TAFE NSW for overall quality training which is above the national average*.
 TAFE NSW has also over 25,000 employer connections to help students get valuable work experience and employment.

 Understanding the opportunities available through TAFE NSW are a sure-fire way for parents to support their children during their final year of high school.
 A balanced view of pathways relieves the pressure that comes from solely focusing on university whilst setting up young people for success in an ever-changing workforce.